baihongguo/HiFiMAP/README.md

 ```

 ## Preparations
-The software is developed and tested in Linux HPC environments.
+The software is developed and tested in Linux environments.

 **Python Dependencies (Python >= 3.6):**
 * `numpy`